 It is safe to say there has not been one archaeological discovery contradicting anything in the Bible.
-Instead, the artifacts discovered support the lifestyles and cultures described in the Bible.
+James was very surprised to hear me say that, and he would not believe it.
+I pointed out that the artifacts discovered support the lifestyles and cultures described in the Bible.
 Often, exact names and dates discovered on the artifacts match the information given to us by biblical accounts!
-In addition, excavations at the ancient Hittite capital of Hattusas, and at Ugarit have discovered Second Millennium treaty documents between the Hittites and vassel states that bear a remarkable resemblance to the structure of Deuteronomy, the last book of the Torah.

-Many archaeologists have set out to prove the Bible is inaccurate, only to find it is indeed an excellent history book and a source book for their digs.
-Sir William Ramsey, the first Professor of Classical Archaeology at Oxford University who pioneered the study of antiquity in what is today western Turkey, was one who doubted the historical validity of the Bible.
-After exhaustive research, he found the Bible to be a valuable asset in his projects.
-He was especially impressed with Luke, who reported things such as prevailing winds, tides, geographical features and locations, and details of travel with great accuracy.
-Here in his own words:
+I told James that many archaeologists have set out to prove the Bible is inaccurate, only to find it is indeed an excellent history book and a source book for their digs.
+One of the most famous of these was Sir William Ramsey, the first Professor of Classical Archaeology at Oxford University, who pioneered the study of antiquity in what is today western Turkey.

 I may fairly claim to have entered on this investigation without any prejudice in favour of the conclusion which I shall now attempt to justify to the reader.
 On the contrary, I began with a mind unfavourable to it, for the ingenuity and apparent completeness of the Tubingen theory had at one time quite convinced me.
 It did not lie then in my line of life to investigate the subject minutely; but more recently I found myself often brought in contact with the book of Acts as an authority for the topography, antiquities, and society of Asia Minor.
 It was gradually borne in upon me that in various details the narrative showed marvellous truth.
 In fact, beginning with the fixed idea that the work was essentially a second-century composition, and never relying on its evidence as trustworthy for first-century conditions, I gradually came to find it a useful ally in some obscure and difficult investigations.
 1